 If there is no set goals or methods to analyze the return on investment for your blog you will have even greater problems that will cause failure.

 Not being Consistent with Your Business Blog Content Posting

 A problem with business blogs that seems to be common is a lack of content and posting frequency.

 As I mentioned earlier, owning a blog is a business in itself.

-You can focus on search engine based keywords to write about to attract visitors, as well as information on a frequent basis your readers expect.
+You can focus on search engine based keywords to write about to attract visitors, as well as information frequently your readers expect.

 You can also focus on trending information and create content that would be found valuable.